stephenscaff/vcard-to-gmaps/README.md

 #Address vCards to Google Maps
-Using Jquery to parse text into a Google Map.
+Using Jquery to parse vcard / address text into a Google Map.
 No lat long lookup.
+No unique js for each map instance.

 ##Dependencies
-Projects uses scss + Bourbon.
+Project uses scss + Bourbon - More out of workflow habit than requirement.

 ##Learn More
 Learn more on the [Urban Influence Blog](http://urbaninfluence.com/2015/05/make-a-background-image-slider-with-css-keyframes)